-Zoom to report fiscal Q2 2022 earnings, as analysts focus on slowing growth
+Zoom beats on top and bottom line, as revenue soars 54%

 - Oops!Something went wrong.Please try again later.

-Zoom (ZM) is set to report its fiscal Q2 2022 earnings after the bell on Monday, and investors and analysts will focus on the video conferencing company’s growth projections as more employees re-enter the physical workplace.
+Video communications giant Zoom (ZM) reported its fiscal Q2 2022 earnings after the bell on Monday, beating analysts' expectations on the top and bottom line.
+But the company's growth has slowed as businesses and schools reopen.

-Here’s what Wall Street expects from Zoom in the quarter, as compiled by Bloomberg, compared with how it performed in Q2 2021.
+Here are the most important numbers from the report compared to what Wall Street expected of the company, as compiled by Bloomberg.

 Zoom has been the epitome of coronavirus growth stocks.
 The company’s video communication software served as a lifeline for students learning remotely and businesses trying to stay in touch with customers and employees amid a global pandemic.
 It also provided everyday people around the world with the means to see family and friends, earning it the distinction of Yahoo Finance’s Company of the Year in 2020.